Startup-Nights/website/content/pages/terms-and-conditions.md

         text:
           - >-
-            3.1 The prices for tickets and booths on the Startup Nights websites are inclusive of value-added tax (where applicable).
+            3.1 The prices for tickets and booths on the Startup Nights websites are exclusive of value-added tax (where applicable).
 Startup Nights may change prices at any time.
 All prices are understood to be in CHF.
           - >-